Queryable Encryption

 >>> patient = Patient.objects.get(patient_record__ssn="123-45-6789")

->>> patient.patient_name
+>>> patient.name

 'John Doe'

-Configuring the Key Management Service (KMS)
+Configuring a Key Management Service (KMS)

 To use Queryable Encryption, you must configure a Key Management Service (KMS) to store and manage the encryption keys used to encrypt and decrypt data.